jbn/GMU_Dissertation_Pandoc_Tmpl/README.markdown

 You can change any of this by editing the `APPENDICES` or `CONTENT` variables in the `Makefile`.

+## Distributing your PDF

+Your committee needs regular updates.
+If you are lucky, you can convince them to subscribe to a shared dropbox.
+Think of this as a staging area.
+If you run `make distribute` your thesis gets compiled and copied to this directory.
+You can update it by setting `DROPBOX_DIR` in your `Makefile`.

 ## How can I customize the template?

 Where possible, edit `gmu_thesis_user_prefs.sty`.
 That's what this file is for.
 The template also conforms to `--include-in-header=<FILE>` and `--include-before-body=<FILE>` arguments to `pandoc`, so you can edit the `Makefile`.
 Prefer these methods to editing `template/gmu_thesis.tex`.